sproaty/whyteboard/README.txt

 ***

 Run whyteboard.py to launch the application.
-If nothing happens, try executing the following command from the console/terminals:
+If nothing happens, try executing the following command from a terminal/command prompt:

 python whyteboard.py

-A bunch of errors should be printed - let me know at, <sproaty@gmail.com>, or report a bug through Launchpad at https://bugs.launchpad.net/whyteboard
+A bunch of errors should be printed - paste it to me at <sproaty@gmail.com> or report a bug through Launchpad at https://bugs.launchpad.net/whyteboard

 If a bug occurs while the program is running, the built-in error reporter will appear.
-Use this to send me an e-mail directly, which will contain relevant system information and a log of the error.
+Please use this to send me an e-mail containong relevant system information and a log of the error.
 This is the best method to report errors.
 Please fill in as much detail about what you were doing so that I can reproduce the error.
 Giving your e-mail address will allow me to get back in touch with you to follow up on the bug, and to confirm a fix.